acierto/email-inputs/README.md

 `playground.js` has an entry point for the playground.

 You can find also in the code 2 versions of playground: `playground-demo` and `playground-development`.
-The reason behind that to split the fast development and demonstrating how it works on the released version.
+The reason behind that is to split the fast development and demonstrate how it works on the released version.

 `playground-demo` includes dependency to emails-input in html page